Covert Communications Without Pre-Sharing of Side Information and Channel Estimation Over Quasi-Static Fading Channels: Proposed Noncoherent Covert Communication

 \subsection{Design of Grass-GS}

 Following the coherent system model of \eqref{eq:yb}, the transmit symbol vector is denoted by $\s = \qty[s_{1} ~ \cdots ~ s_{T}]$, since Bob can decode information without channel estimation.
-A well-known method constructs a Grassmann constellation using the matrix exponential mapping \cite{kammoun2007exp}, and another method constructs it to be uniformly distributed on the Grassmann manifold \cite{ngo2020cubesplit}.
-The construction based on numerical optimization achieves the best performance~\cite{Nicolas2014manopt} in general, termed \textit{manopt}.
+That is, we set $T_{P}=0$ and $T_{D}=T$ here to provide fair comparisons between both coherent and noncoherent schemes, as illustrated in Fig.~\ref{fig:frame}.
+A well-known method constructs a Grassmann constellation using the matrix exponential map \cite{kammoun2007exp}.
+Another method constructs it to be uniformly distributed on the Grassmann manifold \cite{ngo2020cubesplit} based on numerical optimization~\cite{Nicolas2014manopt}, termed \textit{original manopt constellation}.

 In constructing the manopt constellation, if the starting point for optimization is set randomly and a simple gradient descent method is used, the phases of the optimized constellation generally follow a uniform distribution.
-Here, by imposing a constraint in the optimization process that all symbols have constant amplitude, it is possible to generate symbols that follow an arbitrary distribution in a manner similar to PSK-GS.
+Here, by imposing a constraint in the optimization process that all symbols have constant amplitude, it is possible to generate symbols that follow an arbitrary distribution in a manner similar to PSK-GS, at the expense of a reduced minimum distance of codewords.

 Let $\mathcal{G}\qty(T,1)$ denote the Grassmann manifold, representing the set of all 1-dimensional subspaces in $\mathbb{C}^T$, and let $\c_{i} \in \mathcal{C} \in \mathcal{G}\qty(T,1)$ represent a Grassmann codeword chosen from the codebook $\mathcal{C}$ of size $2^{B}$.
-In the design of Grass-GS, we use the minimum chordal distance because it is the standard design metric and can be approximated by the log-sum-exp function.
+In the design of Grass-GS, we use the minimum chordal distance~(MCD), because it is a standard design metric and can be approximated by the log-sum-exp function.
 But, essentially, any design metric can be used.
 The design of the constant-amplitude Grassmann constellation can then be formulated as

 where $\epsilon$ represents a smoothing constant and is set to $\epsilon=10^{-2}$ in this letter.

 The proposed Grass-GS codeword is generated by multiplying the codeword $\c_i \in \mathcal{C}$ by a Gaussian RV at Alice, i.e.,